Kulbartsch/bars/manual.md

 The flag `-manual` shows this documentation.
 The program ends without any further processing.

-`-v` or `-verbose` prints information about the parsing of the input data to stdout.
+`-verbose` prints information about the parsing of the input data to stdout.
 This is helpful for identifying parsing problems.